-Municipal debt issuance levels are influenced by State appropriations for capital projects and reimbursement programs, primarily the SDRP.
-The Legislature placed a moratorium on additional bonds for the school debt reimbursement program in 2015 (school bonds that voters approved after January 1, 2015), and State appropriations for municipal capital projects have been severely reduced or eliminated in recent years.
+Municipal debt issuance levels are influenced by State appropriations for capital projects and reimbursement programs, primarily the SDRP, among other items.
+The Legislature placed a moratorium on additional bonds for the school debt reimbursement program in 2015, which was extended in 2020, and lasts through fiscal year 2025 (school bonds that voters approved after January 1, 2015), and State appropriations for municipal capital projects have been severely reduced or eliminated in recent years.
 The school debt reimbursement program moratorium lowered the amount of municipal debt outstanding while reductions and elimination of State appropriations for municipal grants may increase the amount of municipal debt outstanding.